rajapandi1234/android-registration-client/README.md

 ## Setup

-To set up the Android Registration Client with Flutter and Android Studio, follow the steps below:
+To set up the Android Registrwation Client with Flutter and Android Studio, follow the steps below:

 #### Prerequisites